OptiMind: Teaching LLMs to Think Like Optimization Experts: Introduction

 Researchers and practitioners have begun exploring whether large language models (LLMs) can automate the formulation task: translating natural language problem descriptions into executable optimization models~\citep{pmlr-v220-ramamonjison23a,tang2024orlm,yang2025optibench}.
 Success on this front would lower a major barrier to broader use of optimization, democratizing its benefits.
 Yet current systems remain far from this goal.
 Accuracy is limited by training data quality, including lack of diversity and frequent errors from synthetic data generation.
 On the inference side, most existing approaches rely on a simple prompt that includes the natural language problem description and the modeling goal (e.g., generate an integer programming formulation in Pyomo, OR-Tools, or GurobiPy).
 This leaves out more structured prompting strategies that may yield stronger outcomes.
 The problem is further compounded by noisy benchmarks, such as ambiguous questions, missing data, and incorrect ground-truth values, where insufficient manual cleaning produces high error rates that obscure true performance.
 Critically, existing approaches underutilize domain expertise in benchmark quality control, training, and inference.

 In this work, we study how \emph{optimization expertise} can be systematically integrated -- both at training time and inference time -- to improve formulation accuracy at scale.
-Our first step is to clean existing training data.
+A core component of achieving strong training outcomes is high-quality data.
 Motivated by our observation that existing LLMs often repeat similar mistakes within each optimization problem class, we first map problems into a fixed set of canonical classes (e.g., set cover, flow shop scheduling), then manually analyze a small subset of representative examples from each class to extract common formulation errors.
-We then use this error analysis to clean the entire training dataset by explicitly prompting strong LLMs to follow class-specific hints and avoid common error patterns, further using self-consistency to improve solution generation quality.
+We then leverages this error analysis to automate the training dataset cleaning pipeline by explicitly prompting strong LLMs to follow class-specific hints and avoid common error patterns, further using self-consistency to improve solution generation quality.

-Beyond training data, we posit that achieving high accuracy in optimization formulation requires advanced inference techniques.
-Our error analyses and formulation hints derived from the training data are effectively incorporated into prompts to improve generation quality.
-Based on our observation that LLMs often generate noisy outputs, producing infeasible models or code with execution errors, we extend the inference pipeline into a multi-step process.
-In this pipeline, solver feedback -- such as infeasibility detection, execution errors, and the previous optimal solution -- is incorporated in conjunction with the hints to iteratively refine outputs, with self-consistency applied at each step to further stabilize performance.
-We henceforth refer to our training and inference framework as \emph{OptiMind}, as it leverages human reasoning to improve a critical optimization task.
+These class-based error analyses not only guide the fine-tuning of strong LLMs, but they can also improve performance at inference: the same formulation hints derived from the training data can be incorporated directly into prompts and help reduce common formulation errors.
+As LLMs may still generate noisy outputs, producing infeasible models or code with execution errors, we further apply test-time scaling methods such as self-consistency and multi-step refinement when additional compute is available.
+We henceforth refer to our combined training and inference framework as \emph{OptiMind}, as it leverages domain expertise to improve a critical optimization task.